paylike/plugin-virtuemart/README.md

-# Joomla Virtuemart plugin for Paylike
+# Joomla VirtueMart plugin for Paylike

 This plugin is *not* developed or maintained by Paylike but kindly made available by a user.

 Released under the GPL V3 license: https://opensource.org/licenses/GPL-3.0

-## Supported Virtuemart versions
+## Supported VirtueMart versions

 - \>= 3.2.8